It is a deep state of unconsciousness where the affected individual is alive but cannot react or respond to external stimuli.

-This will help the patient to recover more quickly after waking up from the coma.
+This will help the patient recover more quickly after waking up from a coma.

-A person who remains in a coma for a long time, even years, will be able to do very little except breathe on his own.
+A person who remains in a coma for a long time, even years, will be able to do very little except breath on his own.

-Some of them can return to the normal life they had before they got sick.
+Some of them can return to everyday life before they get sick.

 Coming out of a coma, a person will likely be confused and will only respond slowly to what is happening.